velorek1/c-edit/README.md

 So far I have implemented:

-* ANSI functions for positioning cursor in screen, changing output colour, hiding cursor, etc
+* ANSI functions for positioning cursor in screen, changing output colour, hiding cursor and drawing box-like windows.
 * A very simple Double Screen Buffer with a simple linked list in memory for greater display control.
 * Top-down menus using a double circular linked list.
 * Kbhit and getch so that I can loop without blocking the program.